fmerg/pymerkle/docs/index.rst

 **************

-The tree remains always binary balanced, with all interior nodes having exacrly two children.
+The tree remains always binary balanced, with all interior nodes having exacrly two parents.
 In particular, upon appending a block of new leaves, instead of promoting a lonely leaf to the next level or duplicating it, a bifurcation node is created so that trees with the same number of leaves have identical structure independently of their growing strategy.
 This is further important for